 Misleading Health Claims

 Part of the confusion around breakfast cereal can be found in the misleading health claims used on packaging and in advertising.
-Processed food products, including cereal, are labelled with buzzwords such as “all natural”, “high fibre” and “low fat”, which are used to encourage consumers to believe that these products are healthier than they actually are.
-In fact, studies have shown that these health claims are an effective tool in misleading people to believe that products, including cereals, are healthier they actually are.
-(6) Moreover, labels are often designed to target children, with bright colours and cartoon characters to help make them seem more appealing, not to mention a sugary taste.
+Processed food products, including cereal, are labeled with buzzwords such as “all-natural”, “high-fiber” and “low fat”, which are used to encourage consumers to believe that these products are healthier than they actually are.
+In fact, studies have shown that these health claims are an effective tool in misleading people to believe that products, including cereals, are healthier than they actually are.
+(6) Moreover, labels are often designed to target children, with bright colors and cartoon characters to help make them seem more appealing, not to mention a sugary taste.
 Paired with misleading health claims, all of this marketing can make things even more difficult for consumers to dissect.

 So, Is Cereal Healthy?